 The data model consists of an array of integers.
 For simplicity, you may assume that the integers are in a range that is suitable for plotting in the graphical view.
+I used the range [0, 20] and set the graphical view's content pane to a width of 200 and a height of 20 times the array's length.
 The text view is a collection of JTextField components.
 Editing a text field updates the model and hence the other view.
 The graphical view is a simple bar chart.
 Clicking anywhere next to a bar moves the bar to the mouse position.